Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ```
 0x470dcdc5e44064909650113a274b3b36aecb6dc7, please initiate a refund.
 ```
+`0x470dcdc5e44064909650113a274b3b36aecb6dc7` is your pubkey.
 Then, you can run

 ```
 ruby GPC.rb refund
 ```
+to get your refund.

 ### Send and pin tg msg

-Of course, you can let the bot pin msg with any content you want, which you let the bot send a msg and pin it immediately.
+Of course, you can let the bot pin msg with any content you want, which means you let the bot send a msg and pin it immediately.

 ```
 ruby GPC.rb pin_msg --text <text> --duration <seconds> --price <price_per_seconds>